-I accepted a post-doc position in Sweden to make biodegradable polymers.
+I accepted a one year post-doc position in Sweden to make biodegradable polymers.
 The research group there had been making polymers based on the same chemistry for several years.
 They cranked out many publications but in my opinion, that topic had been explored enough.
 I didn’t want to repeat the same work over and over again.

 The goal was to make a biodegradable polymer for controlled release drug delivery within the human body.
-However, l could see no evidence that the polymers they synthesized were actually safe or decomposed to safe products.
+However, l could see no evidence that the polymers they synthesized were actually safe or that they decomposed to safe products.
 I decided to invent something truly new and, of course, safe.

 I researched to check the state of the art and then designed my own strategy.
 I started by obtaining a list of additives approved for use in food because those are proven to be safe for human consumption and of course they are widely available at a reasonable price.

-I got the list from the pharmacy and scoured the hundreds of chemical food additives to see whether I could react any of them to form a new type of biodegradable polymer.
-I eventually found two additives that could be used, so I was ready to get started on synthesis.
+I got the list from the pharmacy and scoured the hundreds of chemical food additives to see whether I could react any of them together to form a new type of biodegradable polymer.
+I found two additives that could be used, so I was ready to get started on synthesis.
 I needed to be fast, because the post-doctoral position was for just one year and that is not much time to conceive, synthesize and characterize a new polymer.

 Later innovations can be found on this website and on the New Products Created page.